Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity

 \subsection{Immediate Reception of Lorentz’s Work in Germany and France}

 The reception of Lorentz’s work was particularly swift in German-speaking circles.
-In 1904, Wilhelm Wien, later a Nobel laureate in Physics, published in the \textit{Annalen der Physik} a two-part paper entitled \textit{On the Differential Equations of Electrodynamics for Bodies in Motion}, discussing the foundations of electrodynamics and relying directly on Lorentz’s 1904 results.
-Soon afterward, in the same volume, he published a brief \textit{Reply to the Criticism of Max Abraham}, defending the coherence of his approach and once again citing Lorentz’s key findings.
+In July 1904, Wilhelm Wien published a short paper discussing the foundations of electrodynamics for moving bodies and engaging directly with Lorentz’s results \cite{wien1904}.
+Its importance lies not only in the fact that Wien discussed Lorentz’s theory, but also in the extreme visibility of the transformation itself: in a text of only a few pages, Wien explicitly wrote down the Lorentz transformation.
+Soon afterward, Wien replied to criticism by Max Abraham, confirming that Lorentz’s theory had already become part of an active German debate.

-At the same time, Max Abraham published in the \textit{Physikalische Zeitschrift} a paper presenting his own theory of the rigid electron.
+At the same time, Max Abraham defended his own theory of the rigid electron.